 The Program hosts an annual BBQ in June to start the summer off and a holiday meal in December every year.
 At these meals, Elders from all over come to eat, enjoy each others company, celebrate, play Bingo or work on crafts.
 The events have become very popular over the last couple of years.

 The Siletz Meal-Site is located at the Siletz Community Center and meals are served on Mondays and Wednesdays at noon.
-If you plan to attend the Meal-Site contact AJ Warren from the Elders Program at 541-444-8212 or Anita Bailor (Programs Manager) at 541-444-8220 so that we can inform the kitchen to plan for you.
+If you plan to attend the Meal-Site contact Chelsie Mason from the Elders Program at 541-444-8212 or the Programs Manager at 541-444-8220 so that we can inform the kitchen to plan for you.
 The Meal-Site offers Elders the opportunity to share a meal with other Elders and visit.
 The cost of the meal is covered by the Elders Program for all Tribal members, their spouses and caregivers that accompany the Elder.

 Meals on Wheels

 The Meals on Wheels program is based in Siletz and delivered on Mondays and Wednesdays to Elders that are unable to go to the Meal-Site due to medical reasons.
 Two hot meals are delivered on each day and a frozen meal is delivered on Wednesday to provide a meal to be used on Friday or over the weekend.

 To request home delivered meal services contact Chelsie Mason from the Elders Program at 541-444-8212 for an assessment.
 The cost of the meal is covered by the Elders Program for all Tribal members, their spouses and caregivers that are present at lunchtime to assist the Elder.